cfshi/coronavirus/proposal.md

 	- Studying the public health response;
 	- Developing strategies to combat misinformation, stigma, and fear;

-# Title suggestions
+# Draft title suggestions

-* Whispering down the lane: how information about COVID-19 travels between interest groups and affects public behaviour
+* How information about COVID-19 travels across forums and affects public behaviour

-* Mapping 2020 novel Coronavirus (COVID-19) outbreak trend: media coverage, the public reaction and understanding and governmental and international response

-# Draft research questions:
+# Research Questions:

-- How does information (and misinformation) travel between scientists, policy-makers, mass media and social media?
+- How does information (and misinformation) travel between scientists, public-health workers, mass media and social media?

 * How does communication affect public behaviour and the course of the outbreak?
 What are the side effects of changes in public behaviour?
+	-  How policy affect with health behavior in reacting to the infection?

 * How can scientists and policy-makers evaluate and improve the effectiveness of their communication?